rach7777/monax-may/content/blog/2015/2015-12-31-on-blockchain-clients-in-2016.md

 ### Where We See Blockchain Clients Going

 I referenced above the "big three" because these are the three portions of a blockchain client which I think are candidates to move away from a core blockchain client platform.
-In other words, in 2016, what we at Eris are hoping to achieve is a blockchain client which looks more like this:
+In other words, in 2016, what we at Monax are hoping to achieve is a blockchain client which looks more like this:

 {{ page.date | date: "%Y" | append:'/blockchain_clients_2016_new_style.png' | img }}